 It’s great to hear stories of how people get into their careers, especially first responders.
-Many of them recall times of when an event or someone saved their lives, inspiring them to pursue that respective careers.
-Well, if dogs could talk, I’m sure this adorable pitbull would say the same thing.
+Many of them recall how an event or person saved their lives, inspiring them to pursue that respective careers.
+Well, if dogs could talk, I’m sure this adorable pit bull would say the same thing.

 “I saw Mama dog and several puppies running out.
 I saw one puppy trying to make his way out, when a piece of the ceiling fell on top of him.
 He started yelping, but he wiggled himself free and backed into a corner and cowered down,” he said to the Dodo.

 When the fire department arrived, Lindler went in the burning building to find little Jake, holding on to his last breath of life.
 Lindler explained, “I brought him outside, and he was pretty bad.
 He wasn’t moving.
 He wasn’t breathing.
 I did mouth-to-snout on him, until we could administer oxygen.”

 Although little Jake survived, he needed to go to an emergency vet clinic.
 Lindler went to go check on the pitbull puppy, only to find that he was going to be claimed as “abandoned” since the puppy’s family did not come through to claim him.